Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 - A **subquery** is a query within another query, which is used to retrieve data that will be processed by the outer query
 - The most common use case for a subquery is to use subquery result in a filtering condintion in a `WHERE` clause
-- Subqueries can also contain another subquery
+- There is now maximum depth in subqueries, so a subquery can also contain another subquery
 - Most of our examples will cover usage of subqueries with the `SELECT` statement, but they can be used with e.g. `INSERT INTO` and `UPDATE` statements as well

 ```sql